 Why are my credit scores different?

-Millions of consumers get confused by the fact that they have different credit scores.
-As you can see my own credit scores are also different.
-This could be due to a number of reasons.
+Millions of consumers get confused because they have different credit scores.
+As you can see, my credit scores are also different.
+This could be due to several reasons.
 Having different credit scores doesn’t mean one is more correct than the other.
 This is a big problem many people struggle with.
 They think that a lower credit score is less accurate or wrong.
 This is not true.

-The reason why your credit scores may be different is due to the different scoring metrics used by the different credit bureaus (Equifax, TransUnion, Experian).
-Each credit bureau has its own set of criteria and algorithms to calculate a credit score, which can lead to different credit scores for each bureau.
+Your credit scores may differ due to the different scoring metrics used by the credit bureaus (Equifax, TransUnion, Experian).
+Each bureau has its own set of criteria and algorithms to calculate a credit score, which can lead to different credit scores for each bureau.

-Additionally, not all lenders report to all three bureaus, meaning some bureaus may not be getting updated information, and therefore, not accurately reflecting your current credit profile.
-In order to ensure all bureaus accurately reflect your current credit situation, it’s important to regularly check your credit reports and monitor your credit score.
+Additionally, not all lenders report to all three bureaus, meaning some bureaus may not be getting updated information and, therefore, may not accurately reflect your current credit profile.
+To ensure all bureaus accurately reflect your current credit situation, checking your credit reports and monitoring your credit score regularly is essential.

 Related: Why are my credit scores different?